nprail/static-auth-poc/README.md

 Browse to http://localhost:3000

-* **Username:** demo@example.com
+- **Username:** demo@example.com
-* **Password:** demo
+- **Password:** demo

 ## Components

 ### Proxy Server

-The proxy server simply proxies the Surge site and adds middleware that verifies that the token exists and is valid.
+The proxy server simply proxies the a site and adds middleware that verifies that the token exists and is valid.

 ### Login Server

-The login server hosts the login page and acts as the Surge login API.
+The login server hosts the login page and acts as the login API.

 ## Flow